Google May use entity extractions, entity classes, entity properties, and Association Scores from Pages to Build Knowledge Graphs

 Context databases and Entity Extractions

-I recognized “Contexts” from some of the schema that I have seen in the past.
-There’s one that is a pending Schema vocabulary, using the term “Knows about” where you could use it to describe a person acting in a specific profession as having experience of a certain type.
-These context terms are similar in that they help to provide more information about entities that give you information about them.
+I recognized “Contexts” from some of the schemas that I have seen in the past.
+There’s one that is a pending Schema vocabulary, using the term “Knows about,” where you could use it to describe a person acting in a specific profession as having experience of a certain type.
+These context terms are similar because they help provide more information about entities that give you information about them.
 The passage about context databases from the patent does describe them well:

 In some embodiments, context database may store, relate, manage, and/or provide information associated with one or more contexts.
-A context may reflect a lexical construction or representation of one or more words (e.g., a word, phrase, clause, sentence, paragraph, etc) imparting meaning to one or more words (e.g., an entity) in its proximity.
-In certain embodiments, a context may be represented by an n-gram.
+A context may reflect a lexical construction or representation of one or more words (e.g., a word, phrase, clause, sentence, paragraph, etc.) imparting meaning to one or more words (e.g., an entity) in its proximity.
+In certain embodiments, a context is in an n-gram.
 An n-gram may reflect a sequence of n words, where n is a positive integer.
-For example, a context may include 1-grams such as “is,” “was,” or “concurred.”
-In addition, exemplary contexts may include 3-grams such as, for instance, “was born on,” “is married to,” “stole second base,” or “wrote a dissent.”
+For example, a context may include 1-grams such as “is,” “was,” or “concurreBesidestion, exemplary contexts may include 3-grams such as, for instance, “was born on,” “is married to,” “stole second base,” or “wrote a dissent.”
 Contexts (and n-grams) may also include gaps of any length, such as the 2-gram “from . . . until . . . .”
 As described herein, an n-gram may represent any such sequence, and two n-grams need not represent the name number of words.
 For example, “scored a goal” and “in the final minute” may both constitute n-grams, despite containing a different number of words.

-Learning about entities and contexts is a matter of learning a meaningful vocabulary, because doing so can be helpful when it comes to leaning about how the process behind this patent works, and how Google may engage in data mining to extract information about entities, their attributes and properties, and the contexts we see them in.
+Learning about entities and contexts is a matter of learning a meaningful vocabulary because doing so can be helpful when it comes to learning about how the process behind this patent works, and how Google may engage in data mining to extract information about entities, their attributes, and properties, and the contexts we see them in.
 Contexts are more complex than just a short n-gram that helps provide context to an entity.
 This next section of the patent tells us about context classes and context entities:

 Association Scores involving Entity Extractions

-The patent goes into more details about context classes and context entities, and those are worth looking at in more detail.
-But a section of the patent that seemed really worth learning about involved something it refers to the calculation of association scores during entity extractions:
+The patent goes into more detail about context classes and context entities, and those are worth looking at in more detail.
+But a section of the patent that seemed worth learning about involved something it refers to the calculation of association scores during entity extractions:

-I think this example of specific entity classes and contexts makes it clear how association scores may be helpful in understanding how such scores are generated, and how they could be useful:
+This example of specific entity classes and contexts makes it clear how association scores may help understand how such scores could be useful:

-Note that these co-occurences are calculated over a corpus of documents, instead of just one
+Note that these co-occurrences are from over a corpus of documents, instead of one.

 We have some other examples of other factors that may play into the calculation of association scores: